roytwu/Tut_oop_cat1/README.md

 # Learn C++
-This is the repository about C++.
-The programs come with very verbose comments addressing concepts and syntax of C++.
-Most projects are developed under Linux environment, and a few are with Visual Studio.
+This is the repository about C++ and related open source libaries such as OpenCV and Eigen.
+The programs come with very verbose comments to address concepts and syntax of C++.
+Most projects are developed under Visual Studio 2015, and a few are developed under Linux GCC.

 💾 Projects